scalar-labs/scalardb/schema-loader/README.md

                       Path to the schema json file
-      --no-backup     Disable continuous backup (supported in DynamoDB) --no-scaling    Disable auto-scaling (supported in DynamoDB, Cosmos DB) --replication-factor=<replicaFactor>
+      --no-backup     Disable continuous backup (supported in DynamoDB) --no-scaling    Disable auto-scaling (supported in DynamoDB, Cosmos DB) --repair-all    Repair tables : it repairs the table metadata of existing tables.
+When using Cosmos DB, it additionally repairs stored procedure attached
+                               to each table
+      --replication-factor=<replicaFactor>
                       The replication factor (supported in Cassandra)
       --replication-strategy=<replicationStrategy>